 Dual credit courses provide high school students an opportunity to experience rigorous college-level coursework and to receive, simultaneously, both high school and college- level course credit.
 Providing dual credit opportunities to high school students not only works to increase the number of students graduating from high school and attending college, but also to reduce students’ costs and time to degree completion.

-Dual-credit academic and vocational courses are of the same rigor and quality as all other College courses.
-Instructors of dual-credit courses meet the same standards required of MACC instructors.
-College texts and syllabi are followed for dual-credit courses.
+Dual credit academic and career technical courses are of the same rigor and quality as all other College courses.
+Instructors of dual credit courses meet the same credentialing standards required of MACC instructors.
+College texts and syllabi are followed for dual credit courses.

 Students’ fees may be paid by the high school district or by the student, as determined by the agreement between the high school district and Moberly Area Community College.

 MACC’s Dual Credit Program follows the policies and program expectations outlined in the Missouri Coordinating Board for Higher Education’s Policy on Dual Credit Delivery and the National Alliance of Concurrent Enrollment Partnerships’ Accreditation Standards.

 Find the Dual Credit Enrollment Guide on our College Handbooks page

 Spring 2022 High School Visit Dates